sxyazi/yazi/docs/keymap.md

 - enter: Enter the child directory.
 - back: Go back to the previous directory.
 - forward: Go forward to the next directory.
+- cd: Change the current directory.

+  - `path`: the path to change to.

 ### Selection